 In this article, we will cover:

-You’ll be able to view and export your Organization metrics from the Metrics tab of your Organization Dashboard.
+You’ll be able to view and export your App metrics from the Metrics card of your Space Dashboard.
 By default, the metrics will be based on a two week time period.
 Feel free to adjust the date range in the top right corner of the page to include the entire time period for which your guide has been available to users.

 The app metrics page has only a single section: App Insights.